 Phenomenal characteristics have to be experienced directly by a conscious subject for the subject to know what they are like: what the color is like, what the timbre is like, what the odor’s quality is like, and so on.
-In this theory, a non-material mental phenomenon that has phenomenal characteristics that can be experienced by a conscious subject will be called quale (plural form: qualia).
+In this theory, a non-material, mental phenomenon that has phenomenal characteristics that can be experienced by a conscious subject will be called quale (plural form: qualia) (Figure 3.2).

-It is important to note that this definition comes from the fact that qualia (the vision of the house, the sound of the song, the odor of the rose, etc. in one’s mind) can really be experienced by a conscious subject – we do have conscious experiences and awareness of qualia.
-That is why we have concepts about them, have a special term for them, and can do many things (talk, discuss, experiment, etc.) specifically about them.
+It is important to note that this definition comes from the fact that qualia (the vision of the house, the sound of the song, the odor of the rose, etc. in one’s mind) have phenomenal characteristics that can be consciously experienced by a subject – we do have conscious experiences and conscious awareness of qualia .
+That is why we have concepts about them, have a special term for them, and can do many things specifically about them, such as discuss, write articles/books on, and do experiments on them.
 Also, it should be noted that there can be mental phenomena that have phenomenal characteristics but, for some reasons such as because they are not connected to consciousness, their phenomenal characteristics cannot be experienced by the consciousness, that is, they are not consciously experienceable.
 Thus, by definition, these mental phenomena are not qualia in this theory even if they have phenomenal characteristics and even if their phenomenal characteristics are unconsciously experienceable (i.e., some unconscious mental processes can experience them).
 The eventual conclusions, implications, predictions, and other statements that are valid for qualia as defined above are unproven for these mental phenomena that have phenomenal characteristics that are not consciously experienceable.

 A quale can be basic, such as a vision of the red color or a sound of the note C, or can be complex, such as a vision of a house or a sound of a song.
 A quale that is complex is composed of many basic qualia.
 For example, the complex quale of a vision of a moving car is composed of several basic qualia, such as color, shape, and velocity; and when one watches a movie, the complex quale that represents the movie in one’s mind is composed of both visual and sound qualia, which can be further subdivided into many basic qualia, such as color, shape, velocity, pitch, and timbre.